Key Takeaways

 Gather Your Motorcycle Information

-You'll need your bike's year, make, model, and Vehicle Identification Number (VIN) to get accurate quotes.
+You need your bike's year, make, model and VIN to get accurate quotes.
 Have your current odometer reading ready since annual mileage affects your premium.
-If you've added custom parts or accessories, document their value with receipts or appraisals since standard collision and comprehensive coverage excludes aftermarket modifications.
+If you've added custom parts, document their value with receipts or appraisals.
+Standard collision and comprehensive coverage excludes aftermarket modifications.

 2. 2